stanleychan0507/UBC2023_CapstoneProject/README.md

 - Install CMaker from the official site or some other source.
 - Windows, macOS, Linux, BSD and Android.

-### Download link and steps
+#### Download link and steps
 The download link is [here](https://github.com/opencv/opencv/releases). <br>
 - The user will download the "sourcecode.zip" from the version they desired.
-- Then, the user will need to configurate in cmd : `cmake -G<generator> <configuration-options`> <source-directory>.
+- Then, the user will need to configurate in cmd : `cmake -G<generator> <configuration-options> <source-directory>`.
 This command allows cmake to verify all necessary tools are avaialable and compatible, it will then generate intermediate files for the chosen build system.
+- After that, the installation will be prompted by `cmake --build <build-directory> --target install <other-options>`

+## Active Learning Algorithm

+## Functional Requirement